 3. Initial Setup and Sync

 As with all the other Cloud services, I am wary of what syncs and what shouldn’t.
-This is extremely important as otherwise the data that’s not needed will also be downloaded creating a mess of your directory.
+This is extremely important as otherwise the data that are not needed will also be downloaded creating a mess of your directory.

 4. Adding iCloud to the File Explorer

-Now comes the caveat, the iCloud doesn’t get automatically added to File Explorer.
-The iCloud will be in the main User folder and accessing the same is not that convenient.
+Now comes the caveat, iCloud doesn’t get automatically added to File Explorer.
+The iCloud will be in the main User folder and accessing the same is inconvenient.